hello-robot/stretch_firmware/tutorial/docs/data_transfer.md

 The variable `cmd`, which contains the command to the calculator, is automatically updated with fresh data via the RPC mechanism.

 Finally, we want to bump the protocol version in order to tell the user that this is a custom protocol.
 Currently nothing is done with the protocol version information, but it is useful to ensure future compatibility and readability.
+For the tutorial we pick a arbitrary large number, 99, that is cleary different than the mainline protocols of Stretch Firmware.

 In [Common.h](../arduino/hello_wacc_calc/Common.h) , we bump from Protocol '0'